 Prevention of Bladder Infection

 If women tend to develop bladder infections after sexual intercourse, they may be advised to take an antibiotic dose immediately after intercourse.
 Spermicides and diaphragm use should be avoided, and women should urinate as soon as possible after sexual intercourse.

 People who have frequent bladder infections may continually take low doses of antibiotics.
 Women who take antibiotics regularly to prevent bladder infections may need to discuss contraceptive options with their doctor.
-Postmenopausal women with frequent bladder infections and atrophic vaginitis or atrophic urethritis may benefit from estrogen creams applied to the vulva or estrogen suppositories inserted into the vagina.
+Postmenopausal women with frequent bladder infections and the genitourinary syndrome of menopause may benefit from estrogen creams applied to the vulva or estrogen suppositories inserted into the vagina.